DovetailSoftware/l10n/README.md

 -- run the tool for each list individually or specify multiple file names separated by commas.<br/>
 -- if a file name contains blanks, enclose in double-quotes, e.g. /file:"Problem Severity Level_GBST_pl-PL.csv"

-## How to localize a used-defined pop-up List:
+## How to localize a used-defined pop-up list:

 1. run export tool:<br/>
 -- export individual list:<br/>